ubiai-incorporated/LLM/Tutorials/Youtube/README.md

 # 🎥 YouTube Tutorials

 Welcome to the **YouTube Tutorials** section of the **Ubiai Incorporated LLM** repository!
-At Ubiai, we believe in the power of sharing knowledge to help everyone learn and grow.
-That’s why we’ve created this collection of video tutorials to guide you through different topics like fine-tuning models, improving decision-making abilities, and much more.
+We’ve created this collection of video tutorials to guide you through different topics like fine-tuning models, improving decision-making abilities, and much more.

 ---
 ## 📌 Fine-Tuning LLaMA 3 for Psychology Question Answering Using LoRA and Unsloth